rogerpadilla/prouter/README.md

 The Router component of prouter is essentially a collection of helpers which operates on a series of handlers.
 A handler is created in the following way `Router.use(path, activate)`, where `Router` is the singleton instance provided by prouter, `path` is a path on the app, and `activate` is the function (callback) to be executed when the path is matched.
-Handler's callback has access to the request object (req), therefore it can make changes to the request.

 ### Installation